Being An Empath Will Basically Kill You Unless You Use These Tips

 But first you might be wondering, just what is an empath?
 What are the pros and cons of being an empath?
 And how can you make use of your empathy and tune into your intuition.

-Empathy is that state where you can feel people’s emotions.
+Being an empath basically means you can feel people’s emotions.

 “Having empathy means our heart goes out to another person in joy or pain,” says Dr. Judith Orloff, author of The Empaths Survival Guide.